tiagosiebler/bybit-api/README.md

 - [src](./src) - the complete SDK written in TypeScript.
-- [lib](./lib) - the JavaScript version of the project (built from TypeScript).
+- [lib](./lib) - the JavaScript version of the project (built from TypeScript) that is published to npm.
 This should not be edited directly, as it will be overwritten with each release.
 - [examples](./examples) - examples & demonstrations.
 Contributions are welcome!
 - [test](./test) - automated end-to-end tests that run before every release, making real API calls.